-Shareholders may only be represented at a shareholder's meeting by their legal representative, another shareholder with the right to vote, proxies designated in agreements or in regulations relating to nominees, corporate bodies, independent proxies, or by a bank or broker.
+Shareholders may only be represented at a shareholders' meeting by their legal representative, another shareholder with the right to vote, proxies designated in agreements with nominees or the Independent Proxy.
+Based on the Swiss Federal Council's Ordinance Against Excessive Compensation at Listed Companies, the representation of shareholders by corporate bodies, banks or brokers will no longer be allowed as of January 1, 2014.